 Who has time to make small talk?
-Why bother?
+Why bother you ask?
 Small talk is “Conversation 101,” and is a lost art for business professionals, who were weaned on immersion in the alternate reality of technology and acute individualism.

-However, this critical “soft” skill is essential for life-success.
-According to research conducted by Harvard University, the Carnegie Foundation and Stanford Research Center, it was concluded that 85% of job success comes from having well-developed soft and people skills, and only 15% of job success comes from technical skills and knowledge (hard skills). skill.http://www.nationalsoftskills.org/research-publications/
+This critical “soft” skill is essential for life-success.
+According to research conducted by Harvard University, the Foundation and Stanford Research Center, it was concluded that 85% of job success comes from having well-developed soft and people skills, and only 15% of job success comes from technical skills and knowledge (hard skills). skill.http://www.nationalsoftskills.org/research-publications/